bennyhuo/rx-marbles/docs/syntax.md

 # 2-nd order timelines
-The generator syntax support documenting observables of observables in a way that at specific point in time, new observable timeline are emitted (pointing little down) and produing values on their own independent timelines.
+The generator syntax support documenting observables of observables in a way that at specific point in time, new observable timeline are emitted (pointing little down) and producing values on their own independent timelines.

-The syntax for such scenario changes and couple of emitted 2-nd order timelines needs to be groupped with an extra pair of `{}` brackets around one or more source timelines.
+The syntax for such scenario changes and couple of emitted 2-nd order timelines needs to be grouped with an extra pair of `{}` brackets around one or more source timelines.

 Simple example looks like that: